DataDog/hiring-engineers/answers.md

 ### * **Bonus Question**: What is the Anomaly graph displaying?

-The anomly graph is designed to identify when a metric is deviating from the majority of historical behavior. <br>
+As you know, metrics change all the time.
+The problem is sometimes metrics fluctuate so much that it's tough to automatically detect what's normal and what's not.
+The anomly detection algorithm helps us to identify when a metric is deviating from the majority of historical behavior.
+The gray bands show us what is expected based on historical trends.
+The Anomaly graph displaying tells us that even though the metric fluctuates, it stays in the expected range based on past trends.
+However, for some cases, when the actual value didn't match the prediction, that is an anomaly. <br>

 ## Monitoring Data